 - Sensory Nerves (carrying signals of pain/touch/temperature/pain to the spinal cord),

 - Motor Nerves (carrying signals from the spinal cord to the muscles) and

 - Mixed Nerves (containing both varieties).

-Now that you know the basic framework of your nervous system, let’s focus on one of the most important signal it perceives, PAIN.
+Now that you know the basic framework of your nervous system, let’s focus on one of the most important signal it communicates: PAIN.

 - Curing the underlying condition